React Native Remote Config: A Step-by-Step Implementation Guide

 Example: Control the theme options with Remote config

 For this step-by-step walkthrough, we will take a demo React Native/Expo app and add a remote config to control the theme options we want to show on the home screen.
 A mobile app serves as one of the best candidates for a remote config as we have less control over when it is deployed.
+Pairing this setup with the React Native Performance Monitor will give you insights into how these dynamic changes impact your app's performance, allowing for more informed decisions.

 A web app can be deployed and the most recent changes reflect on all clients on a page refresh.
 On the contrary, with a mobile app, the app stores have to approve the app, and the customer has to download the latest version to get the latest changes.
 There are ways to do dynamic code push in both Android and iOS but they are not as easy as a remote config.
 With a remote config, it is as easy as editing 2 lines, hit the “Update Feature” button on Flagsmith, reload the application or wait for a few seconds and done.
 Let’s see how that is done with a React Native application example.